 Conclusion

-RTP is one of the most powerful pieces of information available to any slot player.
-It tells you the theoretical long-run cost of playing a game and allows you to make informed comparisons between different slots and casinos.
-A high RTP — 96% or above — minimises the house's theoretical advantage and gives your bankroll the best chance of lasting longer.
+RTP is an extremely important piece of information that any slot player should have at their disposal.
+It indicates the theoretical average cost of playing a particular game for a very long time and enables one to make well-informed decisions when comparing the different slots and casinos.
+A high RTP 96% and above reduces the house's theoretical advantage to a minimum and brings your bankroll with the best opportunity to stay afloat longer.

-If you're ready to explore the best high-RTP slots for yourself, start with our curated slots library, try some games with a no deposit bonus or free spins no deposit offer, or browse the best slot sites available to Irish players in 2026.
-Play smart, play responsibly, and may the reels spin in your favour.
+If you'd like to take a look at some top-notch high RTP slots games yourself, then why not start with our hand-picked slots collection, or play some games with the help of a no deposit bonus or free spins no deposit offer, or simply check out the best slot sites that are available to Irish players in 2026.
+Play smart, responsibly, and may the luck be with you.

 Frequently Asked Questions about RTP